Báez hits bases-loaded single in 9th as Cubs top Reds 6-5

 Joey Votto homered for the third time in three games and drove in three runs for Cincinnati, which dropped its second straight and lost for the seventh time in 10 games.
 Kyle Farmer added a homer as the Reds’ winning streak against Chicago ended at four.

 Patrick Wilson walked after a nine-pitch at-bat to start the bottom of the ninth, pinch-hitter Ian Happ drew a pass an out later and Nico Hoerner loaded the bases when he was hit by a pitch by Heath Hembree (2-5).
-Amir Garrett came on and allowed the game-winning hit.

 Kimbrel (2-3) struck out three straight to end the top of the inning after putting two men on.